David O. Russell: Frequent collaborators

+Cast

+Crew

 Editor Jay Cassidy worked with Russell on Silver Linings Playbook, American Hustle, Joy, and Amsterdam.
 Crispin Struthers and Alan Baumgarten also edited several films for Russell.
 Producers Dean Silvers, Megan Ellison, and Jonathan Gordon have worked with him two and three times, respectively.
 Linus Sandgren was cinematographer for American Hustle and Joy.

 Personal life

+Marriage and family

 Russell was married to Janet Grillo, who was a producer at Fine Line Features, from 1992 to 2007.
 He has been with his partner, Holly Davis, since 2007.
 Davis is a costume designer.
 Russell has two children: one with Grillo and an adopted son with Davis.
+He resides in Santa Monica, California.

+Mental illness activism

-He resides in Santa Monica, California, and is an advocate for mental illness treatment and support, and an active supporter of autism research.
+He is an advocate for mental illness treatment and support, and an active supporter of autism research.
 Russell's efforts saw him named the Essential Puzzle Piece honoree by the Light Up the Night Gala for Autism.
 In 2013, Russell visited Washington, D.C., to meet with vice president Joe Biden and Sen. Debbie Stabenow to discuss a new bill regarding mental healthcare.
 In May 2014, Russell participated in a panel at Paley Center for the Media that discussed projects that have brought to light the stigmas and suffering associated with mental illness.
 Russell serves on the creative council of Represent.Us, a nonpartisan anti-corruption organization.